sejnub/hass-alert2-ui/README.md

           <b>type: module</b>
         ...</pre>

-    or if you installed manually, it will look like:
+    or if you installed manually directly into the `www` directory, it will look like:

     <pre>lovelace:
       mode: yaml